Red Oaks & White Oaks: Icons of the Midwest Forest

 Red Oaks: Fast-Growing Forest Favorites

-Red oaks belong to a group known for their pointed leaf lobes and acorns that typically take two seasons to mature.
+Red oaks are known for their pointed leaf lobes, or shape, and have acorns that typically take two seasons to mature.
 One of the most common species in this group is the Northern Red Oak (Quercus rubra).
-It’s valued for its relatively fast growth, strong wood, and brilliant red foliage in the fall.
+It’s valued for its relatively fast growth, strong wood, and brilliant red leaves in the fall.

 Red oaks thrive in a variety of soil types and are often found in upland woods, forest edges, and urban landscapes.
-Their acorns, although higher in tannins and slightly bitter, provide crucial food for wildlife like deer, squirrels, wild turkeys, and songbirds during harsh winters.
+Although their acorns are slightly bitter due to a higher concentration of tannins, they provide crucial food for wildlife like deer, squirrels, wild turkeys, and songbirds during harsh winters.

 Other species in the red oak group include Black Oak (Quercus velutina), Blackjack Oak (Quercus marilandica), Pin Oak (Quercus palustris), Northern Pin Oak (Quercus ellipsoidalis), and Shingle Oak (Quercus imbricaria).